-Online Workstations is a popular and challenging virtual team problem solving game with powerful messages about managing team communication - teams are advised not to write any information down, so need a process to manage and categorise individual contributions and shared understanding.
+Online Workstations is a popular and challenging virtual team problem solving game with powerful messages about managing team communication - teams need to create a process to manage and categorise individual contributions and shared understanding.

 All communication is verbal; strategic thinking skills are essential.
-Each team is provided with a link to view their individual task information contained on images of playing cards.
+Each participant is provided with a link to view their individual task information contained on images of playing cards.

 Online Workstations is delivered via the secure and easy to whitelist portal at experientiallearningtools.com and can work alongside any online meeting provider such as Zoom, MS Teams etc.